 In today’s world of global cooking, many recipes call for specialty ingredients and oils that can be hard to find in local grocery stores.
-Sichuan Peppercorn Oil is one of those elusive ingredients that can be hard to find but is worth having in your pantry.
-This Chinese oil gives just the right amount of heat to stir-fries, sauces, dressings, and more.
+Sichuan Peppercorn Oil is one of those elusive ingredients but is worth having in your pantry.
+This Chinese oil gives just the right amount of heat to stir fries, sauces, dressings, and more.

 The challenge of finding global spices and seasonings without the hassle of hunting for the nearest specialty store for a tablespoon of Peppercorn Oil is what prompted me to create a “DIY“ section on my blog and in my cookbook.

-What I love about this oil are the many uses for adding a distinctly wonderful aroma to a dish.
+Taught to me by my friend, Rachel from China, this oil can be used in a variety of ways to add a distinctly wonderful aroma to a dish.
 One of my favorite ways to incorporate Sichuan peppercorn oil is in the Spicy Sichuan Beef recipe found in my cookbook, It Begins at the Table.

 I hope you enjoy this recipe!
 If you’ve made it please share it with me by tagging @culinarybutterfly on Pinterest.